 This site has many useful features that are not immediately obvious.
 Feel free to spend a little time looking down each item in the menu to the left.
 You can even create your own charts and ancestry trees and find out if (and how) you are related to some of the famous relatives you see on the site and see who shares your Birthday or Anniversary.

 Dorothy Rice Smith Branson 1925-2012

 Thank you for taking a moment to check out my Family Tree.
 I've had (and am still having) a lot of fun "treasure hunting" for documents, information and especially old pictures about our family.
-Anyone that knows me is aware of my love for investigation and I started working on the family tree about fifteen years ago.
+Anyone that knows me is aware of my love for investigation and I started working on the family tree many years ago, taking over for my great aunt, cousin and dad.
 Along the way I have met dozens of new cousins I didn't know I had and their generosity with information and pictures over the years has been greatly appreciated. -Andrew Smith

 If you find errors, have any problems, suggestions or additions, please report them here.